comppolicylab/pingpong/README.md

 ### Quick setup

+First, get access to the `config.dev.toml` file and put it in the root of your repo.

 Assuming you have a Docker environment available, the easiest way to start up development services is with the following script: